soudeepd/soudeeps-research-group/docs/index.md

 - Visit **Alumni** to learn about former students, research assistants, interns, and collaborators associated with the group.
 - Visit **Contact** for research, consulting, collaboration, and alumni-related enquiries.

-## Opportunities
+### Opportunities

-Prof. Deb may consider hiring a new postdoctoral fellow who will be working in the domain of Bayesian approaches in spatio-temporal data.
-If you are interested in such a role, please send an email to soudeep@iimb.ac.in.
+Prof. Deb is considering hiring a new postdoctoral fellow who will be working in the domain of Bayesian approaches in spatio-temporal data.
+If you are interested in such a role, please send an email to [soudeep@iimb.ac.in](mailto:soudeep@iimb.ac.in?subject=Postdoctoral%20Fellow%20Application%20-%20Bayesian%20Spatio-temporal%20Data), with your CV and specific information about how you fit well in this domain.

 In general, students and researchers willing to join/collaborate with the group may submit their CV and a short statement of interest through the contact page.
 For any postdoctoral position, applicants are expected to have a PhD and relevant expertise in probability theory, Bayesian methods, time series, spatial modelling, machine learning, or related areas.
 For short-term internships or research assistantships, applicants should have a strong motivation to pursue higher studies, and should clearly explain their research interests in the application, along with technical background, and how their interests connect with the group's work.